 Part one: Fossil record of the Best Kona Coffee Online today reaches back over 65 million years; that’s right dinosaurs ate it, which explains chickens.

-The best kona coffee online is still brew as a drink prepared from the roasted cherry, which are the seeds or berries from the Coffea plant.
+The Kona Coffee online originated from the arabica tree discovered late 5th century although roast coffee’s best medicinal properties were not discovered until late 14th century A.D.
+The best pure kona coffee online is still brew as a drink prepared from the roasted cherry, which are the seeds or berries from the Coffea plant.
 The genus Coffea is native to tropical Africa (specifically having its origin in Ethiopia and Sudan) and Madagascar, the Comoros, Mauritius, and Réunion in the Indian Ocean.
 The plant was exported from Africa to countries around the world including Kona and Kona plants are now cultivated in over 70 countries, primarily in the equatorial regions of the Americas, Southeast Asia, India, and Africa.
 The two most commonly grown are the highly regarded Kona Arabica, and the less sophisticated but stronger and more hardy Kona Robusta.
-Once ripe, Kona berries are picked, processed, and dried.
+Once ripe, best Kona berries are picked, processed, and dried.
 Dried Kona seeds (referred to as beans) are roasted to varying degrees, depending on the desired flavor.
-Roasted Kona is ground and brewed with near-boiling water to produce Kona as a beverage.
+Roasted Kona is ground and brewed with near-boiling water to produce the best Kona coffee beverage.

 Kona Originated from Arabica Tree Discovered 5th Century

 English language in 1582 via the Dutch koffie, borrowed from the Ottoman Turkish kahve, in turn borrowed from the Arabic qahwah.